Mark Margolis: Career

 After training with Adler, Margolis started performing in various plays.
 In 1962 he played in the Broadway production Infidel Caesar, a production based on Shakespeare's Julius Caesar.
 The play was closed in previews and never ended up officially opening.
 He subsequently founded Blue Dome, a touring theater company that performed various productions.
 Margolis then worked in over 50 Off-Broadway plays.

-In 1966, as part of Batman: The Movie, Margolis played the role of a kidnapped UN Security Council member.
 In 1976, Margolis made a film appearance as an airplane passenger in The Opening of Misty Beethoven.
 Margolis was also noted for his supporting roles in Scarface (1983), Short Eyes (1977), Ace Ventura: Pet Detective (1994), Immortals (2011), and the films of Darren Aronofsky: Pi (1998), Requiem for a Dream (2000), The Fountain (2006), The Wrestler (2008), Black Swan (2010), and Noah (2014).

 In 1990, Margolis appeared in an episode of the science fiction television series Star Trek: The Next Generation.
 In 1991, he played Helmut Dieter in the soap opera Santa Barbara.
 In addition, he had recurring roles on numerous other TV shows, including The Equalizer, Quantum Leap, Oz, Law & Order, Crossing Jordan, Californication, Breaking Bad, and Better Call Saul.
 In January 2015, he portrayed Felix Faust in the Constantine episode "Quid Pro Quo".
-For his role in Breaking Bad as Hector Salamanca, Margolis received a nomination for a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
+For his role in Breaking Bad as Héctor Salamanca, Margolis received a nomination for a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
 He would later reprise the role in the show's spin-off series, Better Call Saul.

 Despite focusing on television and film later in his career, Margolis continued acting on the stage.
 In 2010, he appeared as Bernie Madoff, in a regional production of Imagining Madoff.
 In the Berkeley Repertory Theater's 2014 season, he appeared as Gus in Tony Kushner's The Intelligent Homosexual's Guide to Capitalism and Socialism with a Key to the Scriptures.
 In 2019, he performed in another of Kushner's works, playing Gottfried Swetts in A Bright Room Called Day.

 Personal life

-Margolis married Jacqueline Margolis (née Petcove), on June 3, 1962.
-They had a son, actor and business executive Morgan Margolis, and three grandchildren.

-Death

-Margolis died at Mount Sinai Hospital in New York City following a short illness, on August 3, 2023, at age 83.
+Margolis married Jacqueline Petcove on June 3, 1962.
+They had a son, Morgan Margolis, and three grandchildren.
+Margolis died at Mount Sinai Hospital in New York City following a short illness, on August 3, 2023, aged 83.